knobs-dials/catprinter/README.md

 but it was written in a way that makes it easy enough to make this a network service so that you can e.g. have a printer be a physical notification thing.

+As long as that server is running, it tries to keep the bluetooth connection established - and the cat printer awake.
+This in part because one of its uses would be to leave it on a charger and make it the already-mentioned physical notification thing, [like the author of some of the code we used did](https://dev.to/mitchpommers/my-textable-cat-printer-18ge) - see also the original code mentioned below.

-This code started off from [this gist](https://gist.github.com/mpomery/6514e521d3d03abce697409609978ede) but adds some more robustness and flexibility, and an interface that loosely imitates [this project's interface](https://github.com/NaitLee/Cat-Printer) but with simpler, slower code.
+This code started off from [this gist](https://gist.github.com/mpomery/6514e521d3d03abce697409609978ede) but adds some more robustness and flexibility, and an interface that loosely imitates [this project's interface](https://github.com/NaitLee/Cat-Printer) (though with simpler, slower code).

 Most image processing is done on the browser side; the resulting image is then sent to the backend.

 # TODO